DO-2K23-26/kafkamion/README.md

 The aggregation is done by the `driver_id` between the first topic and the second.
 The aggregation is done by the `truck_id` for the second and the third topic.

-## Agregation

-The aggregation is done by the `driver_id` between the first topic and the second.
-The aggregation is done by the `truck_id` for the second and the third topic.

 ## Topic result

 The result of the merge, called `report`, will be a json flat topic of our three producers topics.